 Our students successfully competed and won State and National Championships.
 Just to name a few, among them Noah Fields, Daniel Shubin, Jason Yu, Minda Chen, Sangeeta Dhingra, who are the top players in their respective age groups in the State and competed successfully at the Nationals.

 Georgi and Elena

-Georgi earned a four-year degree in Chess Education from Moscow, Russia in 1985 and has been working with many junior players.
+Georgi earned a four-year degree in Chess Education in 1985 and has been working with many junior players.
 He has been organizing and teaching Summer Chess camps in the Seattle area since 1995.
 As an Executive Director of the Chess Mates Foundation, Georgi also organizes after-school chess programs in Seattle area public schools.

 Our curriculum workbooks were developed by Elena Donaldson based on her own experience learning chess as a child and from many years of successful work as a coach.
 Elena was very passionate about working with girls.
 Many of the top Washington State female players are Elena’s students.

 Georgi Orlov Founder and Lead Coach